 TIP: There is no need to be close to the stage to enjoy this event.
 You could wait for the parade in front of the basilica, so you can take pictures of the Marie with the basilica in the background.
 Alternatively, you could watch the parade on the riva in Castello where it will be less crowded.

-The award ceremony for the winner of the Festa delle Marie will take place during the last weekend of Carnevale at 4.30 PM on the San Marco stage, where the 12 girls will arrive by boat, leaving from Campo San Giacomo dell’Orio.
+The award ceremony for the winner of the Festa delle Marie will take place on the last day of Carnevale (February 25, 2020) on the San Marco stage, where the 12 girls will arrive by boat, leaving from Campo San Giacomo dell’Orio.